SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Experiments: Generalization

-Our optimized system prompt from \S~\ref{sec:result_indomain_results} generalizes well to tasks in new languages, providing statistically significant improvements in four of the five benchmarks. \model shows a clear advantage over other approaches on \texttt{XCOPA} (Causal Commonsense Reasoning) and the comprehensive benchmarks \texttt{M3EXAM} and \texttt{M-MMLU}, in line with our previous findings in \S~\ref{sec:result_indomain_results_in_task_catagory}.
-Despite being directly optimized for these new tasks, \protegi provides limited improvements in these multilingual tasks benchmarks.
+As shown in \fref{fig:multilingual_all_tasks}, our optimized system prompt from \S~\ref{sec:result_indomain_results} generalizes well to tasks in new languages, providing statistically significant improvements in four of the five benchmarks. \model shows a clear advantage over other approaches on \texttt{XCOPA} (Causal Commonsense Reasoning) and the comprehensive benchmarks \texttt{MGSM} and \texttt{M-MMLU}, in line with our previous findings in \S~\ref{sec:result_indomain_results_in_task_catagory}.
+However, all optimization methods on \texttt{BELEBELE} (Language Understanding) show limited gains, suggesting that in multilingual settings (particularly low-resource languages), performance may rely more on LLM’s intrinsic language ability than on prompt design.
+Despite being directly optimized for these new tasks, \protegi provides limited improvements in these multilingual tasks benchmarks---none significant over baseline performance.
 These results indicate that \sysprompt optimization exhibits strong generalization ability on out-of-domain tasks in new languages, which even exceeds \protegi’s in-domain optimized performance on these tasks.